How do at-home COVID-19 tests work? Here’s what to know.

 What’s the difference between types of at-home COVID-19 test brands?

-Most at-home COVID-19 rapid tests are antigen tests, which look for the presence of viral proteins.
-Check the product label to ensure the test is appropriate for you or the person you’re shopping for.
-(For example, most at-home COVID-19 rapid test brands are approved for use in kids ages two and older [when an adult collects the sample] but not all are.)
-According to Dr. Chang, most are nasal swabs with only minor differences in the time to get results.
+Most at-home COVID-19 rapid tests are antigen tests, which look for the presence of COVID-19 viral proteins in the nose.27 Check the product label to ensure the test is appropriate for the person taking it.
+(For example, most at-home COVID-19 rapid test brands are authorized for use in kids ages two and older [when an adult collects the sample] but not all are.28) According to Dr. Chang, most are nasal swabs with only minor differences in the time to get results.

-Some at-home tests are molecular tests, which work in a similar way to laboratory-based polymerase chain reaction (PCR) tests.
+Some at-home tests are molecular tests, which work in a similar way to laboratory-based PCR tests.
 By amplifying bits of genetic material, they are typically considered more sensitive than antigen tests.

 In total, there are more than 20 at-home COVID-19 tests currently authorized by the FDA.